RN-to-BSN Online Frequently Asked Questions (FAQ)

 Cohorts names are based upon the starting semester, for example:

-There are six starts throughout the year: two in Fall (August and October), two in the Spring term (January and March), and two in Summer (May and July).
-In order to keep class sizes small, each cohort accommodates a maximum of 25 students.
+There are six starts throughout the year: two in Fall (August-A and October-B), two in the Spring term (January-A and March-B), and two in Summer (May-A and July-B).

 - You must have a minimum GPA of 2.0.